Purple Datura, Devil’s Trumpet, Horn of Plenty, Downy Thorn Apple

 BASIC CULTURAL INFORMATION:

 Apparently, they do come in a variety of colors including white, yellow, lilac and dark purple.
 Some websites say the flowers only last one night, but I find that not to be true.
-In fact, it is downright impossible… One reputable website says the bud opens in the evening and last only until noon the next day.
+One reputable website says the bud opens in the evening and last only until noon the next day.
 Even though it has been a few years since I had mine, I just don’t believe mine lasted only a few hours.
-I don’t ever remember mine closing either, and I spent a lot of time with my plants.

 I was doing some yard work for a lady in Leland, Mississippi in November 2016.
 I came around the corner of her house in the backyard with the mower and stopped dead in my tracks.
 I was standing there stunned like I was frozen… I could not believe what I saw.